 The Moon illusion is an optical illusion in which the Moon appears larger when it’s near the horizon than when it’s at the zenith.
 The Sun and constellations are also subject to this effect.
-It was first mentioned in “Meteorology” (350 B.C.E.) by the Greek philosopher Aristotle who attributed the phenomenon to the reflection of light.
-As of yet, there is no consistent explanation for the Moon illusion.
+It was first mentioned in “Meteorology” (350 B.C.E.) by the Greek philosopher Aristotle, who attributed the phenomenon to the reflection of light.
+So far, there is no consistent explanation for the Moon illusion.

 How to prove the big Moon is just an illusion?

 One thing we know for sure about the Moon illusion is that it’s in our heads.
-And here is how to see through it:
+Here is how to see through it: